Nathaniel Attoh: Modelling

-His first experience on the runway, was at the 2018 edition of the Joy Beauty and Bridal Fair, where he modeled suits and traditional marriage outfits and later at the 2019 Glitz Africa Fashion Week, in a design put together by Jay Ray Ghartey.
+His first experience on the runway was at the 2018 edition of the Joy Beauty and Bridal Fair, where he modeled suits and traditional marriage outfits and later at the 2019 Glitz Africa Fashion Week, in a design put together by Jay Ray Ghartey.

 Boxing announcer

-He has announced many big fight nights, including two IBO World Title fights: Joseph Agbeko VS Luis Melendez and a WBC World Youth World Title between Isaac Dogboe and John Neil Tabanao of the Philippines.
-He served as the Ring Announcer for the Judgement Day Bout between Ghana's Bukom Banku and Ayittey Powers, which was telecast on DSTV Super Sports to over 30 African Countries.
+He has announced two International Boxing Organization World Title fights: Joseph Agbeko VS Luis Melendez and a WBC World Youth World Title between Isaac Dogboe and John Neil Tabanao of the Philippines.
+He was the ring announcer for the Judgement Day Bout between Ghana's Bukom Banku and Ayittey Powers, which was telecast on DSTV Super Sports to over 30 African countries.

-Nathaniel also served as the MC for the grand opening of the Bukom Boxing Arena of the Trust Sports Emporium.
+Attoh was the MC for the opening of the Bukom Boxing Arena of the Trust Sports Emporium.

+Acting

+Nathaniel Attoh made his first appearance on Shirley Frimpong-Manso's television series Dede.
+Dede follows the story of a teenage girl from a rural area who is misled by her stepmother to leave her family and work as a house help in a wealthy household with many challenges.